With S3 Browser, you can reliably

 Click Tools, Options

-2. The Options dialog will open, switch to the Data Integrity tab:
+2. In the Options dialog, switch to the Data Integrity tab:

 Click Tools, Options, Data Integrity